 Lehigh Valley Health Network

-Lehigh Valley Health Network (LVHN) issued a notice to end our contract and is demanding a near 30% price hike in one year
+Lehigh Valley Health Network (LVHN) issued a notice to end our contract and is demanding a more than 20% price hike in one year

-We are actively negotiating with LVHN to renew our network relationship.
-Our goal is to reach an agreement that is affordable for consumers and employers while maintaining continued, uninterrupted network access to the health system.
+We are actively negotiating with LVHN to renew our network relationship for people enrolled in UnitedHealthcare employer-sponsored commercial plans and the Veteran Affairs Community Care Network (VACCN).
+Our goal is to reach an agreement that is affordable for Pennsylvanians and employers while maintaining continued, uninterrupted network access to the health system.

-In the event we are unable to reach an agreement, most LVHN facilities and providers would be out of network beginning on the following dates (see separate FAQs for additional details as some dates vary by the provider location):
+In the event we are unable to reach an agreement, most LVHN facilities and providers would be out of network for people enrolled in employer-sponsored commercial plans and VACCN, beginning April 26, 2026.
+Please see the separate FAQs for additional details as some dates vary by the provider location.

 A small number of LVHN providers also participate in our Medicaid plans, including the Children’s Health Insurance Program (CHIP).
 The dates these facilities would be out of network, including whether they’d be impacted by our negotiation, are outlined in the FAQs.